ivnad95/ott-img/README.md

 ## Live Demo

-The application is deployed on Vercel and accessible at: [Your Vercel URL]
+The application can be run locally using a simple HTTP server.

 ## Local Development